rygelouv/Tanga-iOS/README.md

 - [Tanga Projects](https://github.com/rygelouv?tab=projects)

 ### What is remaining for the MVP?
-* Implement Protected Actions (i.e listen to summary audio without a subscription or without an account)
 * Add analytics tracker
-* Enable Weekly summary
 * Improve Error tracking

 ## Setup